sramam/does-this-module-install/README.md

 <br/>
 [![NPM](https://nodei.co/npm/does-this-module-install.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/does-this-module-install/)
 <!-- endbadge -->

-npm encourages the creation of small modules to compose a larger system.
+npm enables creation of small modules to compose larger systems.
 One problem that surfaces is that smaller modules have to be tested for deployment.

 A common cause of error is when a dependency is listed as a dev-dependency.
-This causes needless frustration - and multiple trips to a the git-repo to ensure it all works as intended.
+This causes needless frustration - in ensuring all will work.

+This module, provides a unit installation test as a function.
+The function is independent of test framework.
+It throws on error when installing it's root-parent module.
+Root parent is defined as the first subdirectory containing `node_modules`.

 This module, provides a unit installation test, that tests an npm module can be self installed in production mode.